 - Pain in the lower back

-On susception, a series of lab tests and exams are done to confirm the diagnosis.
+On susceptibility, a series of lab tests and exams are done to confirm the diagnosis.
 Some of the major diagnostic procedures are listed below:

-- Cytology: For this test, a sample of urine is looked at with a microscope to see if there are any cancer or pre-cancer cells in it.
+Cytology: For this test, a sample of urine is looked at via a microscope to see if there are any cancer or pre-cancer cells in it.

-Step 3: If an abnormal area (or areas) is seen during a cystoscopy, then Transurethral Resection of Bladder Tumour (TURBT), also known as just a transurethral resection (TUR) is done.
+TURBT/TUR: If an abnormal area (or areas) is seen during a cystoscopy, then transurethral resection of bladder tumour (TURBT), also known as just a transurethral resection (TUR), is done.

-Step 4: The test results are then sent to the lab and their invasiveness and grade is detected.
-If the cancer is detected, then the imaging tests such as X-ray, MRI, CT scan, etc. are done to analyse the size and extent of the spread of the cancer.
+If detected, then the imaging tests such as X-ray, MRI, CT scan, etc. are done to analyse the size and extent of the spread of cancer.

-Step 5: If imaging tests suggest that the cancer has spread outside the bladder, a biopsy might be needed to be sure.
+Biopsy: If imaging tests suggest that cancer has spread outside the bladder, a biopsy might be needed to be sure.

 Sometimes, a combination of these treatments may be used.

-Dr. Vaibhav Saxena – He is a very renowned and highly experienced urologist with experience of doing more than 10,000 urological procedures including advanced laparoscopic procedures & cancer surgery.
+Dr Vaibhav Saxena is a renowned and highly experienced urologist with experience in doing more than 10,000 urological procedures including advanced laparoscopic procedures and cancer surgery.